 Seven Sisters, East Sussex

 Seven Sisters is a beautiful stretch of coastline in East Sussex between Seaford and Eastbourne.
-It is named for its seven cliffs across the oceanfront and it’s such a breath-taking landscape to see.
-If you love hiking and nature, this is the place for you!
+It is named for its seven white cliffs across the oceanfront and it’s such a breath-taking landscape to see.
+If you love hiking and nature, this is the place for you.

 The most notable stops include South Hill Barn, Seaford Head Nature Reserve, Seaford Head, Birling Gap, South Downs Way, and Cuckmere Valley.
-You will find the most famous view of Seven Sisters at Seaford Head where you will find the mesmerizing beautiful white chalk cliffs.
+You will find the most famous view of the white chalk cliffs at Seaford Head.
 The Seven Sisters cliffs beach is where you can relax after a scenic hike and lunch at an eatery called The View.

 The best time to visit is in spring and summer when the wildflowers are present and the weather is warmer.
 Seven Sisters is located one and a half hours from London, which makes it the perfect beach getaway.